helium/HIP/0027-cbrs-5g-support.md

 - The HNT oracle price is $2.
 - Total HNT value of DC being transferred is 50 HNT (10,000,000 DC * $0.00001 DC fixed priced divided by the $2 oracle price).
 - There are 5 CBRS nodes on the network.
-- 50 HNT would be split proportionally to the CBRS and LoRaWan Hotspots who did the work of passing data, and the remaining 1,624,950 HNT from the DC allocation would be distributed into two buckets:
+- 50 HNT would be split proportionally to the CBRS and LoRaWAN Hotspots who did the work of passing data, and the remaining 1,624,950 HNT from the DC allocation would be distributed into two buckets:
   - $1500 (ceiling) * 5 (number of CBRS nodes on network)  / $2 (oracle price) = 3750 HNT will be distributed ratably among the operators of the CBRS LTE network
-  - 1,624,950 - 3750 = 1,621,200 will be distributed ratably among the Challengers, Witnesses and Challengees of the LoRaWan network
+  - 1,624,950 - 3750 = 1,621,200 will be distributed ratably among the Challengers, Witnesses and Challengees of the LoRaWAN network

 Scenario #2: Little data going through network and many CBRS nodes on network.